unbreakabl3/unbreakabl3.github.io/_posts/2024-03-14-vro-configuration-element-how-to.md

 ## Unit-Test

 I decided not to post the unit tests here because they are mostly self-explanatory.
 And - they are a lot :)
 I think the results of the tests should be enough.
-The tests themself can be found [here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/blob/main/src/test/configElement.test.ts).
+The tests themself can be found [here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/blob/main/general_examples/src/test/configElement.test.ts).
 ![img-description](/assets/img/vro-configuration-element-how-to/image%202.png){: .shadow }

-## Source code
+## Source Code

-The source code can be found [here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples.git)
+The source code can be found [here](https://github.com/unbreakabl3/vmware_aria_orchestrator_examples/tree/main/general_examples)